knowledgegraph/schema/README.md

 The models implemented in this package extend the models proposed in the following works:
 - **Translating Embeddings** (TransE) - Bordes et al., NIPS 2013.
-- **Semantic Matching Energy** (SME) - Bordes et al., MLJ 2014.
+- **Semantic Matching Energy** (SME) - Bordes et al., MLJ 2013.
 - **Structured Embeddings** (SE) - Bordes et al., AAAI 2011.

 Content of the package:
 - learn_parameters.py : handles the main learning process.
-- data/ : contains all datasets, namely FB13, FB15k, WN11, WN18, DBpedia 2014, YAGO3 - FB* and WN* are used in referenced works, while DBpedia 2014 and YAGO3 are two additional large datasets from the "Semantic Web" literature, enriched with RDF Schema information.
+- data/ : contains all datasets, namely FB13, FB15k, WN11, WN18, DBpedia 2014, YAGO3.
+FB13, FB15k, WN11 and WN18 are used in related works in literature; DBpedia 2014 and YAGO3 are two additional large datasets from the Semantic Web literature.
 - energy/ : contains all code neede for defining and training the models (loss functionals, dissimilarity functions, adaptive learning rate selectors such as AdaGrad, AdaDelta and Momentum, and so on and so forth)
 - scripts/ : contains all scripts used for running the experiments - each script generates a sequence of commands, and multiple commands can be run in parallel (e.g. by using the GNU Parallel utility).